-Complete three courses from the CASE Social and Historical Studies list and/or the campus-wide General Education Social and Historical Studies list.
+Complete three courses from the CASE Social and Historical Studies list (use the College of Arts and Sciences Course Designation search tool to access a list of approved courses) and/or the campus-wide General Education Social and Historical Studies list.
+JOUR-J 462 History of 20th Century Photography counts as an S&H, too.
 (Recommended: one U.S. History course, one American Political Science course and one Economics course.)